 PIPEDA in fact received the European Commission’s stamp of approval by an adequacy ruling made in favor of its commercial organizations at the end of 2001.
-With the GDPR looming on the horizon, the Canadian government was one of the first to realize the need to update its legislation to ensure the smooth continuation of data transfers between their country and the European block.
-The Data Privacy Act, an amendment to PIPEDA, preceded the final text of the GDPR by six months and was adopted on June 18, 2015.
+With the GDPR looming on the horizon, the Canadian government was one of the first to realize the need to update its privacy legislation to ensure the smooth continuation of data transfers between their country and the European block.
+Canada’s Data Privacy Act, an amendment to PIPEDA, preceded the final text of the GDPR by six months and was adopted on June 18, 2015.
 Its new requirements however came into force only on 1 November 2018, giving Canadian companies plenty of time to prepare for compliance.

 Who does PIPEDA apply to?